 During the course of 2015, the TBNG JV was awarded an additional three production leases (G18-b1-1, G18-b2-1 and G19-a1-1) over part of expired exploration licences 3913 and 3934.

-The TBNG JV has had an active program to exploit the shallow gas resource potential on its lands, including well workovers, 3D seismic and new drilling.
+The TBNG JV has had an active program to exploit the conventional shallow gas resource on the TBNG JV lands.
 In summary, the following table illustrates programs that were completed over the 2012 to 2017 year to date period:

-2012: 32 well workovers and nine new shallow exploration and development drill wells (gross);
+2012: 32 well workovers and nine new shallow exploration and development drill wells (gross).

-2013: 14 well workovers, 232 square kilometres of 3D seismic in the Osmanli area and one new shallow gas development drill well (gross);
+2013: 14 well workovers, 232 square kilometres of 3D seismic in the Osmanli area and one new shallow gas development drill well (gross).

-2015: one development vertical drill well (gross) drilled as an appraisal well in the Osmanli area and nine well workovers.
+2015: One development vertical drill well (gross) drilled as an appraisal well in the Osmanli area and nine well workovers.

-The new Osmanli 3D seismic identified a number of drilling opportunities for both conventional shallow gas and deeper unconventional tight gas.
+The Osmanli 3D seismic identified a number of drilling opportunities for both conventional shallow gas and deeper unconventional tight gas.
 In the second half of 2014 and early 2015, the Company completed an initial program of seven (gross) conventional gas exploration and development wells in the Osmanli area.
 All seven wells were cased, of which six are producing.